 No. 216.
-Whereas, We accept the revelations heretofore given to the Reorganized Church of Jesus Christ of Latter Day Saints, through the present presiding officer thereof, as being the word of the Lord to his church, equally with those published in the Book of Doctrine and Covenants; therefore, be it they be hereafter compiled with that book.
+Whereas, We accept the revelations heretofore given to the Reorganized Church of Jesus Christ of Latter Day Saints, through the present presiding officer thereof, as being the word of the Lord to his church, equally with those published in the Book of Doctrine and Covenants; therefore, be it be hereafter compiled with that book.

-Resolved, That the revelations received by the President of the church in 1861, 1863, and 1865, be received as from God, authoritative and binding on us as a body; and in connection with the revelation of 1873, that chapel, or other competent body, be requested to send a report of all receipts and expenditures, to the next April conference, and that said committee be also requested to say whether or not they think the building of the chapel expedient and should be continued.
+Resolved, That the revelations received by the President of the church in 1861, 1863 and 1865, be received as from God, authoritative and binding on us as a body; and in connection with the revelation of 1873, that they

 No. 217.
-That this body declares that the use of tobacco is expensive, injurious and filthy, and that it should be discouraged by the ministry.
+That this body declares that the use of to-bacco is expensive, injurious and filthy, and that it should be discouraged by the ministry.